mmajewsk/TonicSlamDunk/readme.md

 # 05.01.20
 Ok i think this is it, i tried it on different machine, im setting up dockerfile to be sure.

+# 13.01.20

+Docker works, im still testing install.sh on ubuntu Install.sh still needs some tweaks to work, but im leaving it like that.
+You can use dockerfile to recreate correct steps.
+In case if it is needed this repo contains output of the build of the image.